AnttiK87/akphotography-websites/README.md

 The project is organized into two main directories:

 /backend:
 The backend of the application, which serves as the API for the frontend.
 Built with Node.js, Express, and Sequelize for database interactions.
+The backend is written in TypeScript to ensure static type safety, improve code quality, and reduce runtime errors.

 /frontend:
 The frontend of the application, built with React and Vite.
 This serves the user interface for commonusers and andmin user for browsing, uploading, and managing photos.